 Furthermore, the society we live in still operates under rules that continue to reinforce some of those negative stereotypes regarding colour.
 Therefore, putting the cart before the horse will achieve nothing.
 In other words, we can’t attempt to alter perceptions and beliefs about colour without first addressing the stereotypes and systems which serve to perpetuate discrimination based on colour.

-This black history month, as we commemorate the struggles endured by our ancestors and the price they paid for the freedoms we enjoy, we must also examine the residual effects of slavery, one of which is colourism, and the hindrances it poses to our relations with each other.
+As we think on the struggles endured by our ancestors and the price they paid for the freedoms we enjoy, we must also examine the residual effects of slavery, one of which is colourism, and the hindrances it poses to our relations with each other.